Floating Radius Calculator

 Note: To find if a fourth glob-limiting point lies within the computed circle,

-use the distance calculator to find the distance from the point to the computed center.
+the distance from the point to the computed center.

 If this distance is less than the computed radius then the chosen triple of points